VitorVilela7/SMW-SA1-Pack/readme.txt

  Q: Is it really hard to work with SA-1?
- A: I would say yes, but after some time you'll be able to see the benefits from using this SA-1 pack :).
+ A: I would say yes, but after some time you'll be able to see the benefits from using this SA-1 pack. :)
 Also once you learn how to make something SA-1 compatible, everything will become easier to work with.

  Q: When I edit my ROM in Lunar Magic and open it, the ROM glitches during the Title Screen.
 What's going on?
- A: You forgot to use Lunar Fix.
-See "Usage" in line 106.
+ A: Your Lunar Magic version isn't compatible with SA-1 Pack.
+ Please update to at least version 2.20.

  Q: When I expanded my ROM to 8MB, ZSNES can't open anymore.
  A: ZSNES doesn't support 8MB ROMs, only up to 6MB.
 Try restoring your ROM to a previous state using Lunar Magic or with a backup.
+You can though try FuSoYa's custom ZSNES build, but of course all hackers would need to use too.

  Q: Whenever I apply a patch to my ROM, it crashes.
  A: Make sure that the patch is SA-1 compatible.
-You can find a list of SA-1 compatible patches in the "Links" section, line 791.
-Also on SMWC, SA-1 compatible patches might have the [SA-1] tag, but I don't know yet.
+You can find a list of SA-1 compatible patches on "Links" section.
+Also on SMWC, SA-1 compatible patches will have the "sa1" tag.

  Q: Whenever I use any tool, the ROM simply crashes!
  A: Make sure that the tool is SA-1 compatible.
-You can find SA-1 compatible tools in the "Links" section, line 791.
-Also on SMWC, SA-1 compatible tools might have the [SA-1] tag, but I don't know.
+You can find SA-1 compatible tools on "Links" section.
+Also on SMWC, SA-1 compatible tools will have the "sa1" tag.
 If the tool isn't on list, you will need to ask the author for adding SA-1 support or search for another solution, like a manual patch or another tool.

  Q: If I insert a custom block or custom sprite, the ROM crashes or glitches when the block/sprite is present.
  A: Blocks and sprites may need to be converted to SA-1.
-Check out the "Links" section at line 791 for SA-1 compatible blocks/sprites.
-SMWC blocks/sprites may have the tag [SA-1], indicating SA-1 compatibility.
+Check out the "Links" section for SA-1 compatible blocks/sprites.

- Q: After editing something in Lunar Magic, the ROM glitches or crashes.
- A: Make sure to run Lunar Fix every time you make any major change on your ROM.
-See "Usage" at line 106.
+SMWC blocks/sprites may have the "sa1" tag, indicating SA-1 compatibility.

  Q: How I can make something compatible with SA-1?
- A: See "Programming" in line 214.
+ A: Check section "Programming".
 You will find all the informations needed for that :)

- Q: If I change "Compression Options for this ROM" in Lunar Magic, the ROM simply crashes.
+ Q: If I change "Compression Options for this ROM" in Lunar Magic, the ROM gets a little slower on loading.
 Why?
- A: You have to reapply sa1.asm after you change the compression option, since SA-1 processes that specific part and it needs a specific decompressor to work property.
+ A: You have to reapply sa1.asm after you change the compression option, since SA-1 processes that specific part and it needs a specific decompresser to work property.

 ;===================================================;
 ; Programming                                       ;
 ;===================================================;

-Unlike the first version of the SA-1 pack, this one is much complex because of the various RAM remapping, not counting the different ROM mapping.
+Unlike the first version of the SA-1 PATCH, this one is much more complex because of the various RAM remapping, not counting the different ROM mapping.

 In other words, in order to making anything SA-1